The Perfect Guy (2015 film): Plot

 One night, Leah's neighbor, Mrs. McCarthy, discovers Carter inside Leah's house, and he pushes her down the stairs, killing her.
 Carter secretly videotapes Leah and Dave as they sleep and make love and uses Leah's work email account to send the video to her co-workers and her business's clients, causing her to be suspended from her job.
 Carter also sabotages Dave's car, causing it to crash, and suffocates the injured Dave.

 Both Leah and Hansen are certain that Carter is involved in Dave's death, though they lack the evidence necessary to incriminate him.
 After investigating further, Hansen learns that Carter's real name is Robert Adams, and that he changed his identity after a similar series of harassment.
 With the situation escalating, a concerned Hansen relays a story to Leah of a friend of his that bought a 12-gauge Remington shotgun that he loaded with two bean bag rounds and five live shells.
-Hansen explains that the bean bag rounds, if fired first as warning shots, would give justification in the event of an intruder and implies that Leah should take such action, leading to Leah buying a shotgun.
+Hansen explains that the bean bag rounds, if fired first as warning shots, would give justification for killing an intruder and implies that Leah should take such action, leading to Leah buying a shotgun.